jason-me/bitcoin-universal-design/features.md

 ### 3. Motor Accessibility

-- Ensure interactive elements are at least 44×44 pixels
+- Ensure touch targets are at least 44×44 pixels
-- Provide keyboard navigation options
+- Provide keyboard-only navigation options
-- Minimize the need for precise gestures
+- Minimize the need for precise gestures (e.g. dragging)
 - Include confirmation steps for irreversible actions

 ### 4. Hearing Accessibility

-- Include visual alternatives to audio cues
+- Include visual alternatives to audio cues (such as audio descriptions)
-- Provide captions for video content
+- Provide captions and transcripts for video content
-- Use multiple notification methods
+- Use multi-sensory notification methods

 ### 5. Situational Constraints